evennia/evennia/docs/source/Howtos/Beginner-Tutorial/Part3/Beginner-Tutorial-Part3-Overview.md

 ```

 In part three of the Evennia Beginner tutorial we will go through the actual creation of
-our tutorial game _EvAdventure_, based on the [Knave](https://www.drivethrurpg.com/product/250888/Knave)
+our tutorial game _EvAdventure_, based on the [Knave](https://www.drivethrurpg.com/product/250888/Knave) RPG ruleset.

-RPG ruleset.
+Even if this is not the game-style you are interested in, following along will give you a lot
+of experience using Evennia and be really helpful for doing your own thing later!

 This is a big part.
 You'll be seeing a lot of code and there are plenty of lessons to go through.
 Take your time!

-If you followed the previous parts of this tutorial you will have some notions about Python and where to
-find and make use of things in Evennia.
-We also have a good idea of the type of game we will
+If you followed the previous parts of this tutorial series you will have some notions about Python and where to  find and make use of things in Evennia.
+We also have a good idea of the type of game we will create.
-create.

-Even if this is not the game-style you are interested in, following along will give you a lot
-of experience using Evennia and be really helpful for doing your own thing later!

 Fully coded examples of all code we make in this part can be found in the
 [evennia/contrib/tutorials/evadventure](../../../api/evennia.contrib.tutorials.evadventure.md) package.